techris45/dji-onboard-vsm/README.md

 VSM for DJI platform uses CMake as its build system to keep it platform-independent.

+## Supported drones {#build_vsm}

+The VSM for DJI platform supports the next drones: A3、N3、M100、M210 V1、M600、M600 Pro, M210 V2.

+The next DJI OSDK version 4.x is not supported right now, but it can be implemented.
+The DJI M300 RTK support will be implemented after changing OSDK to 4.x version.

 ## How to build vsm-dji-onboard {#build_vsm}

 Please follow the next instruction: